bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1204_override_init_method.md

 # Override Init

 ## Introduction
 Welcome to Lesson 4 of The UIKIt Fundamentals Part 1 Object Oriented Programming.
-In this lesson, you are going to learn what it truly means by the world `super`.
-A lot of beginners often just type because of what they have seen on StackOver Flow or tutorials, today we are going to dive in what's really going on.
-There are a lot of examples, so let's get started with me, Bob the Developer.
+In this lesson, you are going to learn what it means by the word `super`.
+A lot of beginners often have no clue but copy because they have seen on StackOver Flow or tutorials.
+Today, we are going to dive in what's really going on.
+There are a lot of examples, so let's get started.

 ## Lecture Notes
 ### Problem